AdobeDocs/document-cloud-learn.en/help/acrobat/advanced-tasks/optimizeseo.md

 +++

-Now your PDF is ready to be posted on the web—-with optimal keyword ranking potential and end-user interaction.
+Now, your PDF is ready to be posted on the web—-with optimal keyword ranking potential and end-user interaction.